 As I watched dad sleeping in the coffin, hands crossed over his chest, his soul kept jamming on the door.
 I immediately released him.
 Ever since then I obsessively open each door that comes my way.
 Yesterday I met a gorgeous woman, except she has one big problem.
 Ever since her little girl darted out of the house onto the street, and under a truck, she keeps locking doors.
 We both gave up on therapy and ran to declare our love at the one open gate that needs no lock.
 I wonder what obsessions Brâncuși had.

 (Translated by Ana Stănilă / University of Bucharest, Faculty of Foreign Languages and Literatures, MTTLC, year II / Corrected by Silvia Petrescu, coordinator of the translations)

 Real Fiction is a collective project started in 2013 by Florin Piersic Jr. The concept of Real Fiction continued to exist as a Facebook group, after a volume of stories was published at Humanitas Publishing House.
 (In February 2022, the group has 7,950 members.)
-The authors write ultra-short stories, with the texts limited to 500 characters (in Romanian, so the length of the English translation might be a little different) - a flash-fiction exercise on a topic that changes almost daily.
+The authors write ultra-short stories, with the texts limited to 500 characters (in Romanian, so the length of the English translation might be a little different) - a flash-fiction exercise on a topic that changes every few days.
 The group's coordinators are Florin Piersic Jr., Gabriel Molnar, Răzvan Penescu, and Luchian Abel.
 (Drawing by Adrian T. Roman)